 As you can see in the waterfall, the preload scanner discovers the

 <img> element even while rendering and document parsing is blocked.
 Without this optimization, the browser can't fetch things opportunistically during the blocking period, and more resource requests would be consecutive rather than concurrent.

 With that toy example out of the way, let's take a look at some real-world patterns where the preload scanner can be defeated—and what can be done to fix them.

 scriptEl.src = '/yall.min.js';

 async by default, so when this script is injected, it will behave as if the

 async attribute was applied to it.
 That means it will run as soon as possible and not block rendering.
 Sounds optimal, right?
-Yet, if we presume that this inline
+Yet, if you presume that this inline

 <script> comes after a

-<link> element that loads an external CSS file, we get a suboptimal result:
+<link> element that loads an external CSS file, you'll get a suboptimal result:

 Let's break down what happened here: